Cartheur-Research/6x09-II-SBC-DEV/bootloader/README2.md

 This code calls the assembly code by using the `__asm__` directive.
 The `volatile` keyword is used to prevent the compiler from optimizing the call away.

 Find the mentioned 6809.inc file [here](/bootloader/6809-inc.md)
+In the case of a 6309.inc file that is [here](/bootloader/6309-inc.md)

 ### Draft 2